Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 37.

-HP: Electrical intensity, not time, produced the high concentration of decay products in some meteorites.
+HP: Electrical surges, not time, produced the high concentration of decay products in some meteorites.

 During the flood, pillars within the subterranean chamber experienced the most compression and electrical discharges, which, in turn, produced the greatest number of radioactive decay products.
-Most meteorites originated from crushed pillars, so meteorites should have more decay products.
+Most meteorites originated from crushed pillars, so more decay products formed in meteorites and deep sedimentary and crustal rocks (those that were closer to pillars).
+This is why radiometric ages generally increase with depth in the crust.

 38.

 Close Supernova?
-Today, half of iron-60 (60Fe) will decay into nickel-60 (60Ni) in 1,500,000 years.
-In two meteorites, 60Ni was found in minerals that initially contained 60Fe.125 How could 60Fe have been locked into crystals in those meteorites so quickly,126 that measurable amounts of 60Ni formed?
+Today, half of iron-60 ( 60Fe) will decay into nickel-60 ( 60Ni) in 1,500,000 years.
+In two meteorites, 60Ni was found in minerals that initially contained 60Fe.142 How could 60Fe have been locked into crystals in those meteorites so quickly,143 that measurable amounts of 60Ni formed?

 39.